oppia/oppia-web-developer-docs/Google-Summer-of-Code-2026.md

 **Suggested Milestones:**

 - **Milestone 1**:
-  - Introduce support for maintaining a check-in version of the app changelog.
+  - Introduce support for maintaining a checked-in version of the app changelog.
 Specifically, this changelog should:
-    - Provide a historical record of changes that goes into each release, mapped to major.minor release version.
+    - Provide a historical record of changes that goes into each release, mapped to their `major.minor` release version.
     - Be used as default for every flavor of the app unless that flavor has an override and a custom changelog to use (which needs to be supported).
   - Support for the following new GitHub actions that can be manually triggered through the GitHub web interface:
     - Deploy to Firebase App Distribution.